 TIP of the WEEK: PWS Awareness Month

 During the month of May we formally celebrate the extraordinary people in our lives that live with PWS.
-Use this month to spread awareness and highlight the struggles, accomplishments, and truly unique aspects of the people living every day with a syndrome that so few know about.
+Use the last few days of this month to spread awareness and highlight the struggles, accomplishments, and truly unique aspects of the people living every day with a syndrome that so few know about.